-UCSF is one of the few hospitals in the U.S. to offer this technology to our surgeons and patients.
-We also work with providers at other institutions to produce 3D models for their patients.
+UCSF is one of only a few hospitals in the nation to offer this technology to our heart surgery team and patients, and we are the only program of our kind in the Western U.S. We also work with providers at other institutions to produce 3D models for their patients.

-Although 3D applications are relatively new in medicine, experts believe the specific information they offer may benefit patients in several ways.
-These include:
+Although 3D applications are relatively new in medicine, experts believe they offer advantages for patients, families and doctors.

-- Lower risk of certain errors during surgery
+- A lower risk of certain errors during surgery

 - Faster recoveries

-The Pediatric Heart Center 3D+ Program is part of the UCSF Center for Advanced 3D+ Technologies, which was founded in 2018 by doctors from the Pediatric Heart Center and the orthopedics and radiology departments.
-The team includes physicians, a dedicated biomedical engineer and image processing experts.
+The Pediatric Heart Center 3D+ Program is part of the UCSF Center for Advanced 3D+ Technologies, which was founded in 2018 by doctors from the Pediatric Heart Center and our orthopedic and radiology departments.
+The team includes doctors, a dedicated biomedical engineer and image processing experts.